by Professor Byron Sharp

 Malcolm Wright, Professor of Marketing, Massey University, New Zealand.

 Copies were emailed to Prof Jennie Connor at her Otago University email address on 8th and 24th of August, inviting her to correct any errors or omissions.
-No reply was received on either occasion.
+She has not yet replied.

 Bagnardi et al (2015) “Alcohol consumption and site-specific cancer risk: a comprehensive dose–response meta-analysis” in British Journal of Cancer 112, 580–593 | doi: 10.1038/bjc.2014.579.